 • Kombucha

-These are plant fibers that feed healthy bacteria.
+Prebiotics are plant fibers that act as food for healthy gut bacteria.

 • Garlic